 Polestar 2 and Tesla Model 3/Y Comparisons

-In many cases, Polestar has welcomed the comparisons to the Tesla Model 3 when journalists rate the handling and build quality of the Polestar 2 as superior.
-However, it doesnt look so favourable when you consider a Tesla Model 3 ‘Long Range’ AWD for less money has an EPA rating of 322 miles.
-That’s 100 miles more!
+In many cases, Polestar has welcomed comparisons to the Tesla Model 3 when journalists rate the handling and build quality of the Polestar 2 as superior.
+However, it doesnt look so favourable when you consider a Tesla Model 3 ‘Long Range’ AWD for less money has an EPA rating of 353 miles.
+That’s at least 100 miles more range!

 If you compare the Polestar 2 against the Tesla Model Y its looks even less favourable.
-For instance, a Tesla Model Y Long Range starts at $49,990, has an official tow rating of 3,500 lbs, EPA range of 315 miles and a 50% towing range guestimate of 156 miles.
-Granted the Polestar currently benefits from the $7,500 Federal Tax Incentive, unlike Tesla.
-Hence, the Polestar 2 currently won’t cost customers $59,000.
-However, even with that discount, its still notably more expect with reduced specs.
+For instance, a Tesla Model Y Long Range starts at $51,990, has an official tow rating of 3,500 lbs, EPA range of 326 miles and a 50% towing range guestimate of 163 miles.

 Polestar 2 Reviews and Impressions

-The design of the exterior and interior of the Polestar 2 get a thumbs up, along with the use of high-quality materials it appears to have good fit and finish.
+The design of the exterior and interior of the Polestar 2 get a thumbs up, along with the use of high-quality materials it appears to have a good fit and finish.
 I do personally quite like the angular appearance of the Polestar 2 as a contrast to the flowing curves found on many other cars.
-The Kelly Blue Book review above does conclude the Polestar is competitive.
-However, at the time of the making the review, that 233 mile EPA range estimate was unknown.

 My Thoughts On The Polestar 2 …